hbendekgey/Graphics-Fall-2017/Puzzle League/README.md

-This is the (almost) complete form of 1-player Puzzle League.
+This is a WIP of 1-player Puzzle League.
 I worked on it for ~10 hours.

 I implemented: